LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson18.rst

 * create an angular app with angular cli
 * understand the concept of components
 * Angular folder/file setup
+* Templating system

+At the end of class 2 students will be albe to create a simple TODO Angular application that uses data binding, and static data.

 Class 2

+* ng directives (for, if)
 * click handlers
 * data binding
 * using local static data